shapeshed/shapeshed.com/content/post/vim-plugins.md

 possibly keep them updated.
 Vim will load them automatically, or only when desired.
 See |packages|

-The approach is very similar to the [Pathogen][1] package it adds paths where packages can be found to the Vim runtime path.
+The approach is very similar to the [Pathogen][1] package it adds paths to the Vim runtime path where packages can be added.
 This is sensible as there are very few changes required to switch from Pathogen to using the native functionality.

 ## How it works